vitalets/react-native-extended-stylesheet/README.md

 ## FAQ
 **What about orientation change?**
-Currently orientation change is not properly supported.
+Currently orientation change is not supported.
 Please see [this issue](https://github.com/vitalets/react-native-extended-stylesheet/issues/9) for more details.

 ## Changelog